jgoodz/Aion-AVM-Starter-Guide/README.md

 https://faucets.blockxlabs.com/
 1. select Aion
 2. in network dropdown select avm-testnet
 3. enter your address to fund.
-You can fund the address you created in previous step.
+You can fund the address you created in previous step in your AIWA.

 It will send you 1 testnet Aion in about 30 seconds